 The risks for vampire facials are quite low.
 You may find that there is minimal bruising directly on the puncture site, and minor discomfort in the face for a short time after micro-needling.

 However, the procedure itself is extremely safe.
 Only your own blood is used in the procedure, so reaction risk is close to zero for most people.

 How Often Should I Get a Vampire Facial?

 Professionals recommend that you get this treatment no more than once a month.
 Initially, it may take several visits to see the best results.
 Three or four treatments, spread out in four-week increments, is ideal.

 After these initial sessions, once a year for touch-ups is usually all that is needed.

 If you’re among the many people willing to try cutting-edge beauty treatments, the vampire facial may be just what you are looking for.
 Though it sounds fearsome, the science behind the healing properties of blood platelets is nothing to be afraid of!

 What’s the perfect thing to compliment a glowing complexion?
 A beautiful smile!
-Contact us at Shields Dental & Implant Clinic today and we can answer all of your queries.
+Contact us at Shields Dental & Orthodontic Clinic today and we can answer all of your queries.